DNA Tests: Two Kinds

 Understanding the Tests

 There are two types of genetic tests used for finding biological relatives.
-Because only a fraction of China’s 1.4 billion citizens and the ~140,000 internationally adopted Chinese children have taken any kind of DNA test, your best chance for a random match depends on how many databases your DNA is entered.
+Because only a fraction of China’s 1.4 billion citizens and the ~140,000 internationally adopted Chinese children have taken any kind of DNA test, your best chance for a random match depends on how many databases your DNA is entered into.
 It can seem overwhelming to have so many options available, but don’t worry!
 We will break it down for you.
 First, let’s review both types of DNA tests:

 1. Autosomal (SNP) test: has higher accuracy and can identify both close and distant relatives—parent/child, sibling, aunt/uncle, grandparent, 1st and 2nd cousins.
 Cousin relationships at the 3rd level and past tend to be less accurate.
 SNP tests utilize several hundred thousand DNA markers, which is why ethnicity estimates and different levels of relationships can be identified.
 While autosomal (SNP) tests have rapidly gained commercial popularity in the West (hello, 23andMe and AncestryDNA!), they have had much slower traction among consumers in China (the most popular Chinese SNP company only has about 1 million users).